uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 27101430_2.+     extern                 USER          1  COMPLETED      0:0
 ```

-#### Example 4.1: Slurm Array Job for Line-by-Line Word Count
+#### Example 4.1: Line-by-Line Word Count

-In the examples [4.1](#example-41-slurm-array-job-for-line-by-line-word-count), [4.2](#example-42-dynamically-reading-and-counting-words-in-multiple-files-dynamically-using-a-slurm-job-array), and [4.3](#example-43-counting-words-in-multiple-files-from-a-file-list-using-a-slurm-job-array), let us explore how to use a Slurm Array Job to process text files in parallel.
+In the examples [4.1](#example-41-line-by-line-word-count), [4.2](#example-42-dynamically-reading-and-counting-words-in-multiple-files), and [4.3](#example-43-counting-words-in-multiple-files-from-a-file-list), let us explore how to use a Slurm Array Job to process text files in parallel.
 To keep things organized, we divide the process into two main sections:

 (i) Setup: This section covers creating the necessary directories and input files.
 Since this setup is common for both examples, we will do it once before moving on.